UniversallyRy/scoreChecker/README.md

 ## About

-React native app created with Expo and styled with native-base.
+React Native app created with Expo, animated using Moti and styled with native-base.
 Made for my friends, and I, to keep up with the NBA.
 Feel free to use and take anything for your own sports app.:thumbsup::thumbsup:

-Only previewed/used in Expo, so no idea on how the NBA api handles in production.
-Paths sometimes change due to official API changes/bugs.
+Only developed in Expo/Android so no idea on how the NBA api handles in production.
+Paths sometimes changes due to request to NBA's official api.

 Bugs- No Preseason support(Team scores, game stats, playerstats).